andy78644/TapSuiPay/README.md

-# TapSuiPay - SUI NFC Transaction Application
+# Zyra - SUI NFC Transaction Application

-TapSuiPay is a payment app that makes sending money easy and safe using your phone.
+Zyra is a payment app that makes sending money easy and safe using your phone.
 It uses NFC technology (like tapping your phone to pay) and the Sui blockchain to keep things fast and secure.
 Here’s how it works and why it’s useful:

 ## How It Works
 1. **Tap to Start**: Just tap your phone on an NFC tag to begin a payment.